Will the Wizards cover the spread vs. the Magic? Promo Codes, Betting Trends, Records ATS

 Wizards Betting Records & Stats

-- The Wizards have been victorious in two, or 13.3%, of the 15 contests they have been chosen as underdogs in this season.
+- The Wizards have won in two, or 12.5%, of the 16 contests they have been named as odds-on underdogs in this year.

-- Washington has not won as an underdog of +340 or more on the moneyline this season in four games with those odds or longer.
+- Washington has not won as an underdog of +400 or more on the moneyline this season in two games with those odds or longer.

-- Washington has an implied victory probability of 22.7% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies Washington has a 20% chance of coming away with a victory in the contest.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!